rpt09-orchid/meng-rooms/README.md

 + **Mongoose**

 When I used the `Mongoose`, I validated the data with a model during my insertion.
 In other words, during the `insertMany` function, I used the following syntax: `Room.RoomModel.insertMany(insertedArray, function(error) {...})`.

+## Backlog / Noted Opportunities
++ Condense / modularize portions of the various seed scripts provided as there are some repititive parts.